-A nurse case manager will meet with you to assist in planning your discharge.
+A nurse case manager will assist in planning your discharge.
 He/she can arrange services from a home care agency if they are needed.
-Most patients return directly to home after a one-night hospital stay.
+Patients return directly to home after a one-night hospital stay.

 Your eligibility for home services or extended care facility is determined by a number of factors, including your medical and rehabilitation needs and your insurance coverage.
 Your insurance company will need to authorize any services for home care or a stay at an extended-care facility.